Hieu27nguyen/AutomaticGradingSystem/README.md

 - Secure and Scalable Architecture: With the MERN stack's robustness, the Automatic Grading System ensures a secure and scalable infrastructure.
 Participants' code submissions and personal data are protected, while the system can effortlessly handle a large volume of submissions during peak periods.

 - Customizability: The system is designed to be easily customizable, allowing organizers to tailor it to their specific competition requirements.

-- Analytics and Insights: The Automatic Grading System provides comprehensive  analytics and insights to organizers, helping them gain valuable data on participant performance, question difficulty, and overall competition trends.
-This data can be leveraged to enhance future competitions and make informed decisions.

 ## **Author**
 - [Thomas (Toan) Nguyen](https://github.com/Engity), &emsp; [Linkedin](https://www.linkedin.com/in/thomas-nguyen-cs)